-This delicious Chocolate Almond Raspberry Coffee Cake is moist, buttery, nutty and is great for all occasions.
-It is simple and easy to make and tastes amazing!
+This delicious Chocolate Vassilopita, is moist, buttery, nutty and is great for all occasions.
+It is a simple coffee cake whichy is easy to make and tastes amazing!

 This is my first post for 2018 and as always, I want to start with a sweet recipe with the wish that at the end of the year, you year will be filled with sweet memories.

 Wishing you and yours A Happy New Year with the hope that you will have many blessings in the year to come.

 I turned this coffee cake into a Vassilopita.
 It is not the traditional one but then there are so many variations, why not make another one?

 Vassilopita tradition is to place a coin in the cake as a token of luck to the person who finds it in their piece.
 When the year changes, the Vassilopita is cut by the head of the house.
 Read more about the traditional cake.

 This cake was made with roasted blanched almonds, flavoured with rasperry essence and with finely chopped white chocolate inside.